Washington Navy Yard

 Washington Navy Yard History

-This continued until World War II, when the company added guns and ammunition manufacturing.
-The shipyard was massive; it spread across 63.3 acres.
+- Manufacturing continued at the Washington Navy Yard through World War II, when the company added guns and ammunition manufacturing.

-During World War II, Washington Navy Yard employed over 20,000 people.
+- During World War II, the Washington Navy Yard employed over 20,000 people.
 It became the largest naval ordnance plant in the world at the time and continued to design numerous weapons.

-In 1973, the Washington Navy Yard was placed into the National Register of Historic Places.
+- In 1973, the Washington Navy Yard was placed on the National Register of Historic Places.
 Within three years, it became a part of the National History Landmark.

 Asbestos was also found in: